DeadLyBro/shelter-plugins/README.md

 Also there is error for me; that is if we edit message, Discord crash.
 But if another user edit, it's no problem.
 If you want to edit a message, change page quickly after edit the message, or Discord will crash.
-Of course, this was the mistake that happened to me, I don't know how it happens to others.
+Of course, this was the error that happened to me, I don't know how it happens to others.